Lns-XueFeng/Feasp/README.md

 ## Feasp

-A simple web framework, based on WSGI standards，only to learning and talking
+A simple single thread web framework, based on WSGI standards, only used to learn and talk.

 ### Use examples:

-#### return a render html file
+#### return a render web page
 ```python
 from feasp import Feasp, render_template